Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results in Hyrox

 I’ve recently gotten into the habit of doing two Hyrox simulations in the gym each month.
 These intersperse running with 8 specific activities.
-The activities stress the full body, but with special weight on the quads, and the carrying, pulling and throwing workouts involve significant wrist and arm movements.
-The test results very oddly show the reference device to likely be wrong – I can’t explain that one, and they also showed Watch Ultra 3 with an HR dropout period.
+The activities stress the full body, with special emphasis on the quads.
+The carrying, pulling and throwing activities involve significant wrist and arm movements.
+The test results very oddly show the reference device to likely be wrong – I can’t explain that one, and they also showed Watch Ultra 3 with an HR dropout period (which is not unusual).
 Putting those two devices aside, Whoop, Polar LOOP and Amazfit Helio report virtually identical results.
 This is surprisingly good and probably a 10/10 for Polar LOOP!

 Polar Loop Accuracy Test results in Open water Swim (Wetsuit)